acoustics - acoustic design - acoustic consultant - acoustic blog - auditory system - hearing system - inner ear - outer ear - middle ear

 • shorter wavelengths correspond to higher frequencies…

-• while larger wavelengths align with lower frequencies
+• whilst larger wavelengths align with lower frequencies

-Higher frequencies result in higher pitches, while lower frequencies create lower pitches.
+Higher frequencies result in higher pitches, whilst lower frequencies create lower pitches.
 Listen below to some examples perfect pitches at different frequencies.

 100 Hz pitch